 Your Number One Tool: Phishing Simulations

-While there’s no silver bullet for defending against phishing attacks, phishing simulations are among the most important elements of your security awareness training because they highlight the dangers of automatically trusting other users online.
+While there’s no silver bullet for defending against phishing attacks, phishing simulations are among the most critical elements of your security awareness training because they highlight the dangers of automatically trusting other users online.

-A simulated phishing email shows how easy it is to be misled when you’re in the middle of a busy work day, and drives home the importance of staying up-to-date on the latest cyber security best practices, and not clicking on links and attachments from unknown senders.
+A simulated phishing email shows how easy it is to be misled when you’re in the middle of a busy workday and drives home the importance of staying up to date on the latest cyber security best practices and not clicking on links and attachments from unknown senders.